What Are The Best Free VPNs for Netflix

 All in all, the only advantage of using a free VPN is that you don’t have to hand over cold, hard cash for it.
 Nevertheless, you will end up paying for it in some sense, whether that’s with endless adverts, limited bandwidth, reduced security, or data theft.

 Advantages of a Paid VPN

-By comparison, the best VPNs for streaming cost just a couple of dollars a month and give you the following benefits, among others:
+By comparison, the best Netflix VPNs cost just a couple of dollars a month and give you the following benefits, among others:

 - Unlimited bandwidth